 The Speech and Language Therapist (SLT) works closely with class staff to promote the child’s communication skills, both verbal and non-verbal and to advise on communication programmes and intervention.

 The Speech and Language Therapist provides assessment, training and advice on feeding and drinking skills reviewing these regularly with class staff, Occupational Therapist, Physiotherapist and parents/ carers.
 Class programmes are provided and there is regular liaison with school nurses, doctors and the dietician.
 The Speech and Language Therapist participates in medical clinics concerning feeding, when required.

 A wide range of other professionals visit Rosewood School on a very regular basis.
 They are called upon to act as specialist advisors within their own specific area of expertise.

 The school accesses the Southampton Educational Psychology Service on an individual needs basis.
 All new Early Years pupils will be seen by an Educational Psychologist as part of the formal assessment process.

-We have contact with the teacher advisers of the Visually and Hearing Impaired who assess pupils with visual and hearing impairment and who act as advisors to teaching staff.
+We have regular visits from specialist Advisory Teachers of the Visually and Hearing Impaired who assess pupils with visual and hearing impairment and who act as advisors to teaching staff.